MicrosoftDocs/PowerShell-Docs/reference/4.0/PSScheduledJob/About/about_Scheduled_Jobs_Troubleshooting.md

 ProcessJob 48 11/7/2011 12:00:01 AM
 ProcessJob 49 11/7/2011 3:00:02 AM
 ProcessJob 50 11/8/2011 3:00:02 AM
 ```

-To get the results of an instance of a scheduled job, use the
+To get the results of an instance of a scheduled job, use the `Receive-Job`
-Receive-Job cmdlet.
-The following command gets the results of the
+cmdlet.
+The following command gets the results of the newest instance of the
-newest instance of the ProcessJob (ID = 50).
+ProcessJob (ID = 50).

 ```
 PS C:> Receive-Job -ID 50
 ```

-# Basic method for finding job results on disk
+### Basic method for finding job results on disk

-To manage scheduled jobs, use the Job cmdlets, such as Get-Job and
+To manage scheduled jobs, use the job cmdlets, such as `Get-Job` and
-Receive-Job.
+`Receive-Job`.

-If Get-Job does not get the job instance or Receive-Job does not get
+If `Get-Job` does not get the job instance or `Receive-Job` does not get the
-the job results, you can search the execution history files for the
+job results, you can search the execution history files for the job on disk.
-job on disk.
-The execution history contains a record of all triggered
+The execution history contains a record of all triggered job instances.
-job instances.

-Verify that there is a timestamp-named directory in the directory
+Verify that there is a timestamp-named directory in the directory for a
-for a scheduled job in the following path:
+scheduled job in the following path:

 `$home\AppData\Local\Microsoft\Windows\PowerShell\ScheduledJob
 <ScheduledJobName>\Output`